 The law allows you to check accuracy before you sign it.

 The Legislature knows that computer glitches, hacks, or other unanticipated electronic miscounts will occasionally affect preliminary election results.
 They did not–do not–intend for miscounts to be certified as our final election results.
 It’s irrational to assume they did.
 They gave someone the responsibility to catch and correct miscounts.

-Municipal clerks, the Legislature gave you that responsibility for municipal contests.
-County boards of canvass, the Legislature gave you that responsibility for federal, state, and county contests.
+The Legislature gave you, municipal clerks, the responsibility for municipal contests.
+The Legislature gave you, county boards of canvass, the responsibility for federal, state, and county contests.

 The Legislature gave you the responsibility to review election results and certify them as correct.
 No one else.
 The buck stops with you.

 If it ever comes out that the wrong winner was sworn into office, it’s your signature on that certification of

 The Legislature did not prescribe any specific canvass procedures or methods–they left that to you.
 There’s no law requiring you to double-check the addition–but you do.
 There’s no law requiring you to maintain a chain of custody with sealed bags–but you do.
 There’s no law requiring you to compare the number of ballots to the number of voters marked off on the poll book–but you do.
 There’s no law telling you to review inspectors’ statements for indications of problems–but you do.